 I play some daily ping pong with a guy here at the office, and while it's not a work out, that “sport” does wonders for the reflexes.
 I find myself catching things that fall off a desk, like a cup of water before it tips and spills.
 I imagine as I move through my day that I'm in my own Matrix movie just looking for little reflexive miracles of no material consequence that yet fill my day with joy.

-Office Space, they need to follow Myers around for a few weeks and gather in the gold.
+I get this stuff from Myers all the time.
+When they start writing the sequel to Office Space, they need to follow Myers around for a few weeks and gather in the gold.
 Seriously.

 I was recently given a box of old radio and television industry magazines.
 I'll probably scan quite a few of my discoveries over the coming months and share them here on the CST Blog.

-cars of the future would be driven backwards!
+The first item that caught my eye is from the February 1961 edition of Radio-Electronics magazine.
+The author of the article, Manfred von Ardenne, speculated that, for safety reasons, cars of the future would be driven backwards!
 The driver would face the rear of the automobile and would enjoy full head-to-foot shock absorption safety as well as a 210-degree view of the road ahead via a closed-circuit television camera system.
 The cameras would even boast infrared filters for improved vision in the fog; and, in the event of camera failure, an emergency periscope would be available to the driver.

 In an effort to tip his hat to his target demographic, Ardenne was careful to note: